quixio/quix-cli/docs/Reference/pipeline/down.md

 ## How It Works

-The `quix local pipeline down` command stops and removes all the Docker containers defined in your `compose.yaml` file.
+The `quix pipeline down` command stops and removes all the Docker containers defined in your `compose.yaml` file.
 It acts as a shortcut for the `docker compose down` command, ensuring that all running services are stopped and all associated containers, networks, and volumes are removed.

 When executed, this command performs the following steps: